amrltqt/ezd/README.md

 ## How it works

-The board contains a react app that used to render dashboard.

-A server is used to require the rendering of dashboard thanks to puppeteer.
-The server is a nodejs server that uses express to handle requests.

-Each rendering request is pushed to a local queue and processed by as soon as possible by pupeteer.

-The image is stored in a local file and the path is returned to the client.

-The client can then download the image to the target location.
-(Slack, Email, etc.)
+It's a web server that accept a rendering request with all the required information to produce a dashboard image.
+The server will render the dashboard and distribute the image to the configured channels.

 ## Installation